navruzbek1992/BlockchainMail/README.md

 ### Steps

-- Download and unzip repo folder
+- Download repo and unzip
 - In credentials file include your address and key for signing and sending message
 - In credentials file include your friends address (Currently my address is included.
 Feel free to replace with other peoples address)
 - In credentials include infura project ID